Request More Information About Osteopathic Medicine

 Mount Aloysius offers an affordable and practical first step toward your future in osteopathic medicine.
-Under a joint agreement between the Lake Erie College of Osteopathic Medicine (LECOM) and Mount Aloysius College, undergraduate students who have successfully completed specific core course requirements at Mount Aloysius College may continue their education in medicine at LECOM in this program of study.
+Under a joint agreement between the Lake Erie College of Osteopathic Medicine (LECOM) and Mount Aloysius College, undergraduate students who have successfully completed specific core course requirements at Mount Aloysius College may continue their education in osteopathic medicine at LECOM.

 The program is comprised of two phases:

 - Phase I consists of three or four years of undergraduate education at Mount Aloysius College.

 - Phase II is composed of four years at one of LECOM’s Schools, located in Erie, Pa., Greensburg, Pa. and Bradenton, Fl.

 Students who complete the degree requirements for this program for the 4+4 track are awarded a Bachelor of Science (B.S.) degree in Biology from Mount Aloysius College.
 Students in the 3+4 track will be awarded a Professional Studies – Health Studies degree from Mount Aloysius College after successful completion of the first year of LECOM’s academic curriculum.
 A Doctor of Osteopathic Medicine degree upon successful graduation from LECOM will follow.

 Convenient class locations

 - Group practices